 - Explain posterior, right-side ECG placement in patients presenting with inferior wall injury or infarction on the associated 12 lead ECG

-This program is designed for healthcare professionals or senior students (Nursing or Medical) who already have a basic understanding of arrhythmia interpretation and wish to learn more about 12 Lead ECG interpretation.
-There will be a review of arrhythmia interpretation in the morning, prior to the 12 Lead ECG Interpretation material.
+Prerequisites: This program is designed for healthcare professionals or senior students (nursing or medical) who already have a basic understanding of arrhythmia interpretation and wish to learn more about 12 lead ECG interpretation.

 Dr. Debbie Rickeard DNP, MSN, RN is a critical care nurse and educator with over 40 years experience in Ontario and Michigan.
 She is highly regarded for her expertise in cardiac and critical care and has worked in intensive care nursing, cardiac transplant and heart failure management.
 She holds a Certification in Critical Care (CCRN) and a Certification in Cardiovascular Nursing (CCN©).
 Currently she is the Learning Specialist for the Faculty of Nursing at the University of Windsor.